 INTERNSHIP SUPPORT

-- occasional virtual networking meetings;
+- occasional virtual networking meetings.

 - completion of a personal learning plan, reflective journalling activities, and private reading (approx. 3-6h/month combined).

-ALIGNMENT WITH ONE HEALTH AND COHTPEZ PRIORITIES
+ALIGNMENT WITH ONE HEALTH AND CANOPY PRIORITY AREAS

 Priority 1.
 Health, Sustainability, and Resilience: This priority focuses on the development and implementation of sustainable, resilient solutions, in coherence with the One Health approach.
 Proposals should demonstrate how the research/internship will contribute to practices, policies, or programs that promote human, animal, and ecosystem health at local, national, or international levels, and reduce the impacts of emerging zoonoses.